windwp/vscode-expand-region/README.md

 porting sublime-expand-region to visual code https://github.com/aronwoost/sublime-expand-region

-### Only support javascript and html now ,it will support python and latex in a future
+### Only support javascript and html now, it will support python and latex in a future

 ### JavaScript
 ![](https://raw.githubusercontent.com/windwp/vscode-expand-region/master/image/javascript.gif)